Supervisor

 which: aClass source

-Return the running child process for the given class, or nil.
+Look up the running child process for the given class.

 terminate: aClass source